 and the BS degree in Mathematics (with the specific major in Information Science) from Nankai University (1992),

 both in P. R. China.

-His research interests lie in computer graphics, scientific visualization (e.g., flow visualization and volume visualization), information visualization, and (bio-)medical image analysis.
+His research interests include computer graphics, scientific visualization (e.g., flow visualization and volume visualization), information visualization, parallel visualization (as the integration of parallel computing with scientific visualization), image processing, and (big) data analysis.
 The primary goal of his work is to design

 novel visualization & analysis methods to provide deep insight into the complex pattern underlying large-scale data, investigate effective and efficient algorithms for fast